SuperOfficeDocs/crmscript/docs/api-reference/global-functions/parseJSON.md

 so.topic: reference
 ---

-# parseJSON
+# XMLNode parseJSON(String jsonDocument)

-Parse an JSON document and generate a tree of XMLNode's.
+Parse a JSON document and generate a tree of XMLNode's.

 NOTE: This function has a bug.
 Empty arrays will still return one child.
 We recommend using `parseJSON2()` instead where this bug has been fixed.
 Except for the fix, the function is identical.
 It is available from 8.4R03.